+Frequent use and damp conditions make the washer an ideal home for germs, mildew, mold, and bacteria.
 Eco-friendly laundry practices like cold water washes don’t effectively kill bacteria.
-For the most part, this is not a major concern, but, to be safe, run a bacteria-removing deep clean every once in a while.
+To be safe, run a bacteria-removing deep clean every once in a while.

 Our Top Picks

-These washing machine cleaners top the list for being easy to use and effective.
+The following washing machine cleaners top the list for being easy to use and effective.

 OxiClean’s Washing Machine Cleaner with Odor Blasters has the grime-busting power of the company’s iconic original cleaner.
 It targets odor-causing residue, leaving washers hygienic and smelling fresh.
-It’s a powder that comes in pouches and goes right into the washer drum, where it works on a hot water wash cycle.
+It’s a powder that comes in pouches and goes right into the washer drum, where it works on a hot-water wash cycle.

 This formula works for both standard and HE washers.
 It is safe for septic tanks and does not contain phosphates, so it’s kinder to the planet than some other brands.